What Is A Vanishing Point In Art? (Guide With Examples)

 This perspective technique offers a unique view, where instead of seeing just one side of a building, you can see two sides.

-A double-point perspective tends to be a bit more complex since it uses 2 vanishing points.
+A double-point perspective tends to be a bit more complex since it uses 2 vanishing points (sometimes called convergence points).
 This also means creating even more guidelines.

 Depending on how many details you want to add to your drawing, this might make the whole ordeal a bit more confusing.